hakalotech/software-dev-prompt-library/prompts/coding/assistant-specific/aider/implementation-prompt.md

 - 'approved' to proceed with implementation
 - specific changes you'd like to see"

+If changes are requested:
+1. I will update the implementation plan based on your feedback
+2. Present the updated plan
+3. Return to the start of Step 3 for your review" [STOP - Wait for user review.
+Loop through Step 3 until approved]

 [STEP 4] After receiving 'approved', say EXACTLY:
 "Ready to implement the approved plan.
 To proceed:
 1. Enter command: /chat-mode code